Ferdinand St Maur, Earl St Maur: Personal life and the Seymour succession

 In 1866 Seymour began a relationship with a 17-year-old maid called Rosina Elizabeth Swan, of Higham, Bury St. Edmunds, Suffolk.
 He took her with him during his travels, returning to England with her in 1868 to live near Brighton.
 Seymour and Rosina had two children; a girl Ruth Mary (1867–1953) was born whilst the couple were in Tangier and a boy Harold St. Maur was born in Brighton.

 A few months after the birth of his son, Seymour died during a botched emergency tracheotomy at his flat in Dover Street, Mayfair, London.
 If Seymour had been married to Rosina, Harold would have now been the heir to his grandfather's dukedom; and he spent years trying to prove that a marriage had taken place.
 Searching for a possible Dutch witness to the marriage, by the name of Ravesteyn, he vainly published an advertisement in a newspaper in the Netherlands in 1924, offering a reward of £50 for proof of the fact.

 In 1885 the 12th Duke died.
 He had outlived both of his sons (Seymour's brother, Lord Edward, having died in 1865).
 The 12th Duke's brother Archibald Seymour became the 13th Duke of Somerset.
+Seymour's daughter became a suffragist and socialist member of the Women's Social and Political Union; her children included the 8th Duke of Portland and 9th Duke of Portland.
+His son, Harold, had a brief political career and served in the First World War before claiming legitimate descent in an attempt to become the holder of the Somerset duchy, to no avail.